 Some Products are Not Currently Available in the U.S. WWEMA has identified the following types of products that are currently not manufactured in the U.S. or in sufficient supply.
 These are critical components needed to operate our drinking water and wastewater treatment plants or to provide treatment for removal of contaminants to protect public health and the environment.
-While this is not an exhaustive list, it does highlight many of the types of products that are not made in the U.S. They include: motors, including long-shaft motors; ceramic and polymeric membranes; appropriate quality and priced glass for fiberglass; high-speed turbo blowers; actuators; high current/high voltage power supplies, transformers, and converters; programmable logic controllers, human machine interface technologies; circuit breakers, circuit boards, fuses, variable frequency drives, and motor starters; submersible pumps; control panel components; instrumentation; electronics; stainless steel nuts and bolts and fasteners; energy saving monitoring equipment; controllers; gear boxes; rubber products; certain elastomers and paints; drives and reducers; 30" pipe; ion exchange resin; gauges; instruments; basket strainers; flow meters; pressure transmitters; and greensand filter media.
-Some products such as cartridge and bag filters and granular activated carbon (used for PFAS removal) have only one U.S. source - thus creating a monopoly which can lead to price manipulation, lack of competition that stifles innovation, and insufficient supply.
+While this is not an exhaustive list, it does highlight many of the types of products that are not made in the U.S. They include: motors, including long-shaft motors; ceramic and polymeric membranes; appropriate quality and priced glass for fiberglass; woven belts for belt press sludge dewatering; engineered stainless steel UV reactor vessels including UV lamps, quartz sleeves and lamp drivers, and hydraulic cylinders; high-speed turbo blowers; actuators; high current/high voltage power supplies, transformers, and converters; programmable logic controllers, human machine interface technologies; circuit breakers, circuit boards, fuses, variable frequency drives, and motor starters; submersible pumps; control panel components; instrumentation; electronics; stainless steel nuts and bolts and fasteners; energy saving monitoring equipment; controllers; gauges; instruments; basket strainers; flow meters; pressure transmitters; and greensand filter media.
+Some products such as cartridge and bag filters and granular activated carbon

+(used for PFAS removal) have only one U.S. source - thus creating a monopoly which can lead to price manipulation, lack of competition that stifles innovation, and insufficient supply.

 Calculating 55% of Domestic Content.
 How does the component test apply for a product or system that has both iron and/or steel and other materials?
 For example, say a product/system is made from 80% iron and steel and 20% other material by material cost.
 Does the 80% iron and steel need to be produced in the U.S.?
 How is the 55% domestic content of the product determined?
 If 80% already must comply is the product/system in compliance or is the 55% calculated on the remaining 20%.
 Conversely, if 20% of the product cost is non-domestic iron or steel but the remaining 80% is manufactured in the U.S., is the product/system in compliance?
 Can value-added labor and other costs be calculated into the material cost of the product?
-Many companies have plants here in the U.S. that use U.S. workers to assemble and produce their products even though not all the materials may not be sourced domestically.
+Many companies have plants here in the U.S. that use U.S. workers to manufacture and produce their products even though not all the materials may not be sourced domestically.
 Additionally, many of our manufactured products are highly engineered and complex pieces of equipment that rely on many suppliers and supply chains for subcomponents.
 Please see one example below.
 This poses a significant challenge to the manufacturer in attempting to calculate and meet the 55% domestic component test.
+It makes no sense that component pricing can include labor, overhead, commission, freight, and R&D in the purchase price but then the top end manufacturer who has to turn all those disparate parts into a highly complex, engineered piece of equipment can't count their labor and other costs when calculating the 55% domestic content.
 In addition, costs and pricing are often confidential business information and are not publicly shared.